USA and the UK

 The Petition Stage

-As mentioned above, the IR1 Visa application begins with the petition.
+As mentioned above, the spouse visa application begins with the petition.
 The I-130 (Petition for Alien Relatives) must be completed by the U.S. citizen and submitted to the USCIS.

 Usually, the petition will be processed within a few months.
 The USCIS will inform the petitioner of their decision.
-If the petition is rejected, the petitioner will be informed of the reasons for the refusal.
-There will be a chance to make any necessary changes before resubmitting the petition.
+If the petition is rejected, the petitioner will be informed of the reasons for the refusal and if possible, there will be a chance to make any necessary changes before resubmitting the petition.

 If the petition is approved, the next stage of the application process can begin.

-There are no caps imposed on the number of people who can receive an IR1 Visa/Spouse Green Card in a year, which means that your application for the Marriage Green Card can begin as soon as the petition is accepted.
+There are no caps imposed on the number of people who can receive a CR1 or IR1 visa in a year, which means that your application for the Marriage Green Card can begin as soon as the petition is accepted.

 The foreign applicant will receive a packet of documents from the NVC after the petition has been accepted.
-This packet contains key information, including the ID invoice number and case number which are used to start the application process.
+This packet contains key information, including the ID invoice number and a case number which are used to start the application process.
+This package will contain information and instructions regarding how the foreign spouse will need to undergo a medical evaluation and receive the required vaccinations.

 The DS-260 Immigrant Visa Application form must be completed and submitted to the NVC.
-The form will ask a series of questions related to the applicant’s background and their reasons for wanting to relocate to the United States.
+This form can be completed online and will ask a series of questions related to the applicant’s background and their reasons for wanting to relocate to the United States.

 When the form has been completed, a confirmation page and number will be displayed.
 This information must be printed out and included in the portfolio of evidence which you will need to submit to the NVC.